hlrs-tasc/zoomino/README.md

 # Zoomino
-Zoomino is a Python script to easily (re-)assign Zoom licenses in a joint Zoom account, where there are fewer licenses available than users.
+Zoomino is a Python script to easily manage Zoom licenses in a joint Zoom account, where there are fewer licenses available than users.
 This works only with a Zoom account with at least one paid license and multiple users (free or paid).
+Additionally, basic meeting management is available.

 **Note:** Zoomino is based on *cooperative* use.
 Since there are no authorization mechanisms beyond basic authentication, it relies on users not